With its velvety texture and bold espresso, the latte is a café favorite. But what about the breve – another Cremay Espresso Drink topped with foam?

 In Contrast, Latte originated in Italy but is also more popular in the US than in Italy itself due to the American obsession with sweet coffee.

 Both beverages have variations based on different regions and cultures.
-For example, in some regions, Breve is made with heavy cream instead of half-and-half, while in others, it is made with steamed milk and cream instead of half-and-half.
+For example, in some regions, Breve is made with heavy cream instead of half-and-half, while in others, it is made with a mixture of steamed milk and cream instead of half-and-half.

 Similarly, Latte also has various regional variations.
 In Italy, a traditional Latte is typically served in a smaller cup with a higher concentration of espresso.
 In the United States, Latte is often served in larger cups and can be customized with various flavors and syrups.